PHPExpertsInc/dockerize/README.md

 Ensure that your profile PATH includes `./vendor/bin` and that it takes priority over any other directory that may include a php executable:

     PATH=./vendor/bin:$PATH

+# Advantages over other dockerized PHP projects

+1. **Super fast, completely automated installation.** (Great for testing multiple versions on CIs)
+2. The **BIG** difference between www.phpdocker.io and Dockerize PHP is that Dockerize PHP provides all of the client utilities, where phpdocker.io provides NONE of them.

+Out of the box, you have per-project binaries:

+ * **php**
+ * **composer**
+ * **php-ci.sh**
+ * mysql
+ * mysqldump
+ * psql
+ * pg_dump
+ * createdb
+ * dropdb
+ * redis
+ * redis-cli

+# PHP CI via Docker

+With the **php-ci.sh** shell script, you can easily test your app or library against every major version of PHP (currently 7.4-8.3):

+In the project root directory, where your phpunit.xml is, or where you'd normally run phpunit:

+    vendor/bin/php-ci.sh

+It will then automagically update composer and run the appropriate version of PHPUnit for all of the major PHP versions supported by your project via the power of Docker.

 ## Latest Changes